ethereum-optimism/optimism/packages/contracts-bedrock/README.md

 We have made an exception to the `Semver` rule for the `WETH` contract to avoid making changes to a well-known, simple, and recognizable contract.

+### Dependencies

+Where basic functionality is already supported by an existing contract in the OpenZeppelin library, we should default to using the Upgradeable version of that contract.

 ### Tests

 Tests are written using Foundry.